 Group of sensitive parameters Influence of the parameter after the sensitivity analysis Examples associated with data quality 1 Parameters that may vary the impact of one of the reference environmental impact indicators by more than 5% Sensitive parameter.
 Use a specific statistical distribution ^a based on recent measurements that are representative of the entity concerned.
 2 Parameters that may vary the impact of one of the reference environmental impact indicators by more than 1% Sensitive parameter.
-As a minimum, use a simple statistical distribution ^b based on relatively recent measurements that are representative of the entity concerned 3 Other parameters Non-sensitive parameter.
-Use the most probable or average value for the entity concerned a Specific statistical distribution: normal distribution, discrete distribution, other b Simple statistical distribution: interval with equiprobability or mini-maxi
+As a minimum, use a simple statistical distribution ^b based on relatively recent measurements that are representative of the entity concerned 3 3 Other parameters Probable or average value for the entity concerned a Specific statistical distribution: normal distribution, discrete distribution, other b Simple statistical distribution: interval with equiprobability or mini-maxi